BigDataInSilicoBiologyGroup/IgemRNA/README.rst

 **********
 To access all options in the *IgemRNA* form, the user must supply input data files.
 This can be done by pressing the *Open* button in the corresponding file upload row and selecting the files via *File Explorer*. **Transcriptomics data file** (see fig. 2B) is required to run *non-optimization tasks* but an additional **model reconstruction file** is required to access the *post-optimization tasks*. **Medium composition data file** (see fig. 2A) is optional, the selection of this data file does not extend the form, but specifies the provided exchange reaction constraints (upper and lower bounds) in the model for *post-optimization tasks* analysis.

 Transcriptomics data and medium composition data can be provided in *.xls* or *.xlsx* formats, where columns are named respectively (see fig. 2) and sheet names correspond to dataset and phenotype names (*dataSetName_phenotypeName*).
-The model reconstruction file can be provided in *.xls*, *.xml* or other formats supported by *Cobra Toolbox 3.0.*
+The model reconstruction file can be provided in *.xls*, *.xml* or other formats supported by *Cobra Toolbox 3.0.* **In case the transcriptomics data consists of multiple datasets, the genes listed in each dataset must be in the same order!**

 .. image:: https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/blob/main/img/inputDataFormat.png
   :width: 500